glogiotatidis/pypodcaster/README.md

     pypodcaster > podcast.xml

-pypodcaster will read id3 tags and write a podcast.xml with settings from channel.yml.
-Run the command everytime you wish to make a change to the podcast.
+`pypodcaster` will create `podcast.xml` with settings from `channel.yml`.
+Run the command every time you wish to update the podcast feed.

 ## Notes